Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 The SCM Beta kit provides all the hardware and software components required to evaluate the Zymbit Secure Compute Module.
 The product you are receiving is beta-release which means the release is considered feature complete, but a few known bugs exist that have not yet been resolved.
 Refer to [SCM Beta Release Notes](../../../troubleshooting/scm/).

+{{% callout notice %}}
+All necessary Zymbit software has been pre-installed.
+No further installation is necessary.
+The pre-installed image is encrypted and cannot be replaced via `rpiboot` in the field.
+Please contact support@zymbit.com for assistance.
+{{% /callout %}}

 #### Register your device, receive SSH passphrase

 Before getting started your will need to register your device to receive a unique passphrase that has been associated with your device by Zymbit.
 Register here: